Nick Kyrgios: 2021: Tournament withdrawals and knee injury

+At the 2021 Australian Open, Kyrgios lost in the third round to Dominic Thiem despite leading by two sets to love.
 In April, Kyrgios announced he would play in the Mallorca Open.
 He followed this by also announcing that he would play in the Stuttgart Open, but withdrew from both tournaments.
 He entered Wimbledon to continue his return to competitive tennis, and won his opening match against 21st-seeded Ugo Humbert in a five-set match that stretched out over two days.
 In the second round Kyrgios beat Gianluca Mager in straight sets.
 In the third round against Félix Auger-Aliassime, with the match tied at one set each, he retired after the second set due to an abdominal injury.

 Kyrgios failed to defend his title in Washington, losing in the first round to Mackenzie McDonald in straight sets.
 At the US Open, he lost in the first round to Roberto Bautista Agut in straight sets.
 Kyrgios then competed for Team World at the Laver Cup for the fourth consecutive year.
 He lost his singles match to Stefanos Tsitsipas and partnered with John Isner in doubles, where they lost to Tsitsipas and Andrey Rublev.
 After the conclusion of the Laver Cup, on 28 September 2021, Kyrgios announced he was ending his 2021 season due to a knee injury.
 He ended 2021 with a singles ranking of 93.